leemthai/zone-sniper/docs/zones/key zones.md

 Why does live price make a difference here?
 Oh yes, of course, because price defines what is low and high wick zoens.
 So they will change based on price.
 Seems fine then.

+# Things I can fix myself without AI
-# Play with time_decay_factor
+1. Play with time_decay_factor
+    - Could do this on my own without AI help......
-Try it at 2.0.
+    - Try it at 2.0.
 What other values.
 What does 2.0 do exactly?
-(Setting this to 2.0 activates "Annualized Decay" (Data today is 2x stronger) default_time_decay_factor() in app.rs
+(Setting this to 2.0 activates "Annualized Decay" (Data today is 2x stronger)
+    - default_time_decay_factor() in app.rs
-How does it affect BTC / SOL etc.
+    - How does it affect BTC / SOL etc.

-# Issue with price printing
+2. Price Horizon currently hard coded here (no good, lol - can sort that ymself) let mut threshold_pct = self.auto_duration_config.relevancy_threshold * 100.0;
+        let response = ui.add(
+            Slider::new(&mut threshold_pct, 2.0..=50.0)
+                .step_by(1.0)
+                .suffix("%"),
+        );

+# Later today (after 3pm)
+Once it is debugged, in config/analysis.rs
+        price_recalc_threshold_pct: 0.000003,
+Set it back to default value once we have it sorted out

+# Notes: Don't forget any time we print prices, use format_price() instead of just ${:.2} or whatever.
 Fixed via format_price()

 # 0.35
 See when 0.35 version is due out and what features it will offer.
 Might help guide decision making